 Meals: B, L, D

-This morning, we’ll take some time to sleep in and enjoy a leisurely morning before packing up camp.
+Take some time to sleep in and enjoy a leisurely morning before packing up camp.
 Today, we’ll drive back to Portland just in time for a private Lobster Boat Tour.
-We’ll set sail with a real Maine Lobster crew and will learn all about the ecology of the waters and can even help to set and haul traps.
+We’ll set sail with a real Maine Lobster crew and learn all about the ecology of the waters, and can even help to set and haul traps.
 Hotel accommodations are included tonight, so you’ll enjoy a very well-deserved shower today!
 This evening, we’ll enjoy a final group dinner together (not included).

 We’ll say goodbye after an amazing adventure together, and unforgettable memories to last a lifetime!

 - Required Gear